Perth (Scottish Parliament constituency)

-Perth was a constituency of the Scottish Parliament (Holyrood).
-It elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
-Also, however, it was one of nine constituencies in the Mid Scotland and Fife electoral region, which still elects seven additional members, in addition to nine constituency MSPs, to produce a form of proportional representation for the region as a whole.
+Perth was a constituency of the Scottish Parliament, Under the additional-member electoral system used for elections to the Scottish Parliament, it elected one Member of the Scottish Parliament (MSP) by the plurality (first past the post) method of election.
+It was also one of nine constituencies in the Mid Scotland and Fife electoral region, which elected seven additional members, in addition to the nine constituency MSPs, to produce a form of proportional representation for the region as a whole.

-For the Scottish Parliament election, 2011, the constituency of Perth, was abolished and replaced by Perthshire North and Perthshire South and Kinross-shire.
+For the 2011 Scottish Parliament election the constituency of Perth was abolished and replaced by Perthshire North and Perthshire South and Kinross-shire.

 Electoral region

-Up to 2011, the other eight constituencies of the Mid Scotland and Fife region were; Dunfermline East, Dunfermline West, Fife Central, Fife North East, Kirkcaldy, Ochil, Stirling and Tayside North.

-The region covers all of the Clackmannanshire council area, all of the Fife council area, all of the Perth and Kinross council area, all of the Stirling council area and parts of the Angus council area.
+Up to 2011, the other eight constituencies of the Mid Scotland and Fife region were: Dunfermline East, Dunfermline West, Fife Central, Fife North East, Kirkcaldy, Ochil, Stirling and Tayside North.
+The region covered all of the Clackmannanshire council area, all of the Fife council area, all of the Perth and Kinross council area, all of the Stirling council area and parts of the Angus council area.

 Constituency boundaries and council area

 The constituency was created at the same time as the Scottish Parliament, in 1999, with the name and boundaries of a pre-existing Westminster (House of Commons) constituency.
 The area has been covered by Westminster constituencies with differing names but similar boundaries since 1918, but in 2005 Scottish Westminster constituencies were mostly replaced with new constituencies.
 Most of the Perth Westminster constituency was merged into Ochil and South Perthshire.
 Part, including the city of Perth, was merged into Perth and North Perthshire.

 The Holyrood constituency of Perth covered a central portion of the Perth and Kinross council area.
 The rest of the council area was covered by two Mid Scotland and Fife constituencies, Ochil and Tayside North, and one North East Scotland constituency, Angus.

 The Ochil constituency, to the south of the Perth constituency, also covered the Clackmannanshire council area and a south-eastern portion of the Stirling council area.
 Tayside North, to the north of the Perth constituency, also covered a northern portions of the Angus council area.
 The Angus constituency, to the north-east of the Perth constituency, also covered a southern portion of the Angus council area and north-western and north-eastern portions of the Dundee City council area.